akitotheanimator/God-Hand-Tools/README.md

 * ONLY USE EULER ROTATIONS.
 QUATERNION ROTATION will be IGNORED.
 * Apply IK on bones by checking the hierchary list. input in the bone IK Field the corresponding "Level" number of the bone you want to use.
 * NEVER rename a bone.
-* NEVER export the animation with constraints. they will be IGNORED.
+* NEVER export the animation with non-baked constraints.
+Bake the animation first or the constraints will be IGNORED.

 **Tips:**
 * (In case you want to animate Gene.)Some animations in God Hand uses Animated Camera.
 To animate the god hand camera , keep in mind how the camera works.
 In gene's skeleton, we can see a bone called 28 and 29.